Wisconsin OWI/DUI defense

 OWI/DUI with a Minor Passenger in Wisconsin (§346.65(2)(f))

-Wisconsin Statute §346.65(2)(f) makes it an automatic penalty enhancer to operate a vehicle while intoxicated with a passenger under the age of 16.
-For a 1st offense with a minor passenger, §346.65(2)(f)1 imposes 2nd-offense-level penalties: $350–$1,100 in fines and 5 days to 6 months in jail.
+Wisconsin Statute §346.65(2)(f) enhances penalties when a person operates while intoxicated with a passenger under the age of 16.
+For a 1st offense with a minor passenger, §346.65(2)(f)1 imposes 2nd-offense-level penalties: $350-$1,100 in fines and 5 days to 6 months in jail.
 That transforms the usual civil forfeiture into a criminal misdemeanor.
-For 2nd through 7th offenses, §346.65(2)(f)2 doubles the minimum and maximum fines and imprisonment and doubles the license revocation period.
+For 2nd and subsequent offenses, §346.65(2)(f)2 doubles the applicable fines, imprisonment, and license revocation period.
 This applies even if the minor was unharmed.

 Cafferty & Scheidegger OWI/DUI defense attorneys serving southeast Wisconsin